Honey0908/user-list-react-app/readme.md

 - Run `npm install` to install the project dependencies
 - Run `npm run dev` to start the development server

+## API

+The users data is fetched from the following API: https://reqres.in/api/users?page=<page-number>.
+The API returns a list of users for the requested page number.

 ## Folder Structure

 ```sh